CityTrees: The Netherlands

 In 2018, the city of Amsterdam started a 1 year trial for the CityTrees before deciding whether to install them permanently.
 At the trial's conclusion, only one-fourth of the plants survived, and experts from the Municipal Health Service and Wageningen University found that CityTrees took in less than 1% of particle matter, instead of the promised 20%.

 The experts had also found that, as CityTrees suck in the nitrogen oxides it then emits again, pollution along the tested street had actually increased.

 In response to this study, Amsterdam chose not to keep the CityTrees.

 United Kingdom

 Waltham Forest Council abandoned CityTrees installed in Leytonstone, following the death of the towers and the quiet removal of projects elsewhere, such as Westminster.

 Glasgow City Council abandoned an investment in CityTrees that were estimated to remove less than 0.02 percent of the city’s pollutants each year.

 Similar projects

 Another air filter modelled after trees, the BioUrban, was constructed in Puebla, Mexico in 2019.
 The company that created the BioUrban plans to expand to Turkey and Colombia.

 In Belgrade, Serbia, currently ranked 24th in the world for worst air quality, the Liquid3, also called a "liquid tree", was installed in 2019.
-The Liquid3 contains 600 liters of water and uses micro-algae that binds carbon dioxide.
-The company that installed the Liquid3 says it is "10-50 times more efficient than trees and grass at photosynthesising and creating pure oxygen."
+The Liquid3 is a photobioreactor that contains 600 liters of water and uses microalgae to consume carbon dioxide.
+The parent company states that it is "10-50 times more efficient than trees and grass at photosynthesising and creating pure oxygen."